domRiddle/ASF/IPC.md

 ## HTTP status codes

-Our API makes use of following HTTP status codes:
+Our API makes use of standard HTTP status codes, and they're used according to the RFC.
+Currently ASF can return following status codes:

 - `200 OK` - the request completed successfully.
 - `400 BadRequest` - the request failed because of an error, parse response body for actual reason.